emfree/systemtap-python-tools/README.md

 Do you need to profile a Python program that spends a lot of its time in C extension code?
 Debug a memory leak?
 Or understand a particular codepath in an unfamiliar codebase?

 [SystemTap](https://sourceware.org/systemtap/) is a powerful and flexible Linux tracing tool.
-It can be used to great effect to analyze Python applications.
+It can be used to great effect to solve these problems and more.
 However, some leg work is required.
 Here are a few utilities to help trace Python programs.

-(I gave a talk about this at PyBay 2016!
+(I gave a talk about this at PyBay 2016, discussing some of the background, motivation, and implementation in depth.
 [Slides here](https://speakerdeck.com/emfree/python-tracing-superpowers-with-systems-tools))

 # Getting started